ServiceStack/ServiceStack.Text/README.md

     string SafeSubstring()
     string ToUtf8Bytes() / FromUtf8Bytes()

-and many more String, Reflection, List, Dictionary, DateTime extensions...
+more String, Reflection, List, Dictionary, DateTime extensions...

-### Supports Dynamic JSON as well
+### Supports Dynamic JSON

 Although usually used to (de)serialize C#/.NET POCO types, it also includes a flexible API allowing you to deserialize any JSON payload without it's concrete type, see these real-world examples: